oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/create-bulk-import-integration-flow/create-bulk-import-integration-flow.md

     The activation will be complete in a few seconds.
 If activation is successful, a status message is displayed in the banner at the top of the page, and the status of the integration changes to **Active**.

-## Take 9: Run the Integration Flow
+## Task 9: Run the Integration Flow

 Refresh your page after few seconds.
 1. Select **Import Pending Workers**,  Click on **...(Actions)** menu and Click on *Run*